The Killing of UnitedHealthcare CEO Brian Thompson: What About The Employees?

 By now, you probably have a better understanding of how ill-conceived the earlier referenced expectations are for a ‘return to normalcy within 2-4 weeks’ considering the layers of complexity within this shock trauma event that has rocked the world of employees and will continue reverberating for some time.

-That’s their first mistake in the long road to unwinding the impact and recovering from shock trauma incidences.
+That’s their first mistake in the long road to unwinding the impact and recovering from this type of event.

-For UHC, their previous ‘normal’ didn’t include the experience or even the conscious possibility of the CEO being deliberately shot and killed in broad daylight, made worse by the deliberate connection to the company’s very reason for existence.
-Thompson’s death was neither random nor bad luck from being in the wrong place at the wrong time.
+In the case of UHC, the previous state they called ‘normal’ didn’t include the experience or even the conscious possibility of the CEO being deliberately shot and killed in broad daylight, made worse by the deliberate connection to the company’s very reason for existence.
+Mr. Thompson’s death was neither random nor bad luck from being in the wrong place at the wrong time.
 Literally, the unthinkable has happened.
-So, a return to that time, space and a type of innocence that was their ‘normal’, is impossible.
+So, a return to that time, space and a type of innocence that was their ‘normal’ previously, is impossible.
 Life, as they knew before, is over.
-Even Witty, during one of his leaked videos to employees stated “we will never be the same.”

-What’s necessary in the wake of shock trauma workplace events is fashioning a new definition and experience of ‘normal’ that incorporates what has happened, rather than attempting to recreate what was.
+What’s necessary in the wake of shock trauma events is fashioning a new definition and experience of normal that incorporates what has happened, rather than attempting to recreate what was.
 This will ‘take a village’ of all who inhabit that organizational eco-system.

 Final Note: What Employees Need From Leadership in the Wake Of The Unthinkable

-I invite those in leadership positions to consider incorporating the following in the wake of a critical incident:
+I invite those in leadership positions to consider incorporating the following:

-Tap into self-awareness and humility to engage in reflection and a personal inventory to identify how this incident has impacted you; actively seek support to address that impact and model those behaviors for others.
-In doing so, you’re giving permission for them to do the same.
+Tapping into self-awareness and humility to engage in reflection and a personal inventory to identify how this incident has impacted you, actively seek support to address that impact, and model those behaviors for others to do the same.
+In doing so, you’re giving permission to others for being human.

-Reestablish psychological safety throughout the organization and address trust gaps.
+Reestablishing psychological safety throughout the organization and addressing trust gaps.

-Ask people what they need rather than assume resulting in ‘fixes’ that aren’t helpful.
+Asking people what they need rather than guessing and imposing ‘fixes’ that aren’t helpful.
 By asking you’re acknowledging that you see and hear them, whilst communicating humility that you don’t have all the answers but will do what’s necessary to find out.

-Set realistic expectations in concert with the realities of how trauma and grief impacts human beings and align your operational decisions accordingly in the short and long term.
+Setting realistic expectations in concert with the realities of how trauma and grief impacts human beings and aligning operational decisions accordingly in the short and long term.

-Understand that getting back to a fully functioning place will be evolutionary, rather than magically reappearing from the pressure of external dictates.
+Understanding that getting back to a fully functioning place is evolutionary and won’t magically reappear pressured by external dictates.

-Provide multi-formatted ‘pro-active’ support mechanisms (educational events and coaching) extending well beyond initial on-site grief counselors or emergency responses by your EAP in the early days following the event.
-‘Pro-active support’- bringing free help and resources on-site for easy access v ‘passive support’- depending on employees to seek it for themselves through provided phone numbers and websites.
+Providing multi-formatted ‘pro-active’ and long-term support mechanisms extending beyond initial on-site grief counselors or emergency responses by your EAP in the early days following the event.
+‘Pro-active support’- bringing help and resources on-site for free and easy access v ‘passive support’- depending on employees to self-select and seek it for themselves with the provision of phone numbers and websites.

-Provide mechanisms for anonymous communication with management to de-risk the sharing of feedback and information, removing fear of real or perceived retaliation.
+Providing mechanisms for anonymous communication with management to ‘de-risk’ the sharing of feedback and information, removing fear of real or perceived retaliation.

-Connect with your people and help them to connect with each other to identify and work on what matters now, because of what happened, not as if it didn’t.
+Connecting with your people and helping them to connect with each other to identify and work on what matters now, because of what happened, not as if it didn’t.

 This critical work requires expertise for integrating trauma and grief informed practices with effective leadership skills and pitch perfect communication.
 Often, shock trauma workplace events are first time experiences for leaders so understandably there’s a deep learning curve.

-If you as a leader, managing in the wake of a shock trauma incident don’t have this expertise, your most important job now is to find and work with those who do.
+If you as a leader, managing in the wake of a shock trauma incident don’t have this expertise, your most important job now is to engage and work with those who do.

 It could be a career and legacy killer for you if you don’t.